JWalshe86/McPlantsNavan/README.md

 * Could not access django
   I changed my 'venv' virtual environment folder from 'venv' to '.venv'.
 This resulted in my requirements.txt file emptying and I couldn't access django.
 I had to delete everything in the django db and make migrations from scratch.
 I also had to re-upload the fixtures.

+* Add review dropdown showed other users
+  Eventually I had to change the view for add review from a definition to a class, so I could inherit Djangos CreateView class.
+I got the idea from here [stackoverflow](https://stackoverflow.com/questions/45775435/modelform-with-user-being-request-user)

 ## Testing